pgadmin-org/pgadmin4/docs/en_US/translations.rst

     # Languages we support in the UI
     LANGUAGES = {
         'en': 'English',
-        'fr': 'Français'
+        'zh': 'Chinese (Simplified)',
+        'de': 'German',
+        'pl': 'Polish'
     }

-Then, create the new message catalogue from the **web** directory in the source tree, in the Python virtual environment used for pgAdmin:
+Then, create the new message catalogue from the **web** directory in the source tree in the Python virtual environment for pgAdmin:

 .. code-block:: bash

-    (pgadmin4)piranha:web dpage$ pybabel init -i pgadmin/messages.pot -d pgadmin/translations -l fr
+    (pgadmin4) user$ pybabel init -i pgadmin/messages.pot -d pgadmin/translations -l $LANG

-This will initialise a new catalogue for a French translation.